-Fujifilm X-T2 versus Panasonic G5
+Fujifilm X-T2 vs Panasonic G5

 The Fujifilm X-T2 and the Panasonic Lumix DMC-G5 are two digital cameras that were revealed to the public, respectively, in July 2016 and July 2012.
 Both the X-T2 and the G5 are mirrorless interchangeable lens cameras that are based on an APS-C (X-T2) and a Four Thirds (G5) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 15.9 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 15.9 MP.